-- Identify any land units requiring specific management measures. - Assess the compatibility of the proposal with surrounding land uses (e.g. mining). - Describe possible impacts on surrounding land uses and human activities, including impacts to Good Quality Agricultural land and forestry land (addressing loss of access to land, fragmentation of sites, increase of fire risk and loss of productive land for those purposes) as well as residential and industrial uses. - Indicate measures to be taken to minimise impact on Good Quality Agricultural Land. - Describe strategy and progress in relation to making of Native Title agreements, including NTRBs, consultant selection, traditional owner involvement and related statutory processes. - Comment on the suitability of the pipeline route for co-location of other infrastructure services, and/or the separation requirements with specific reference to transport corridors in the Gladstone State Development Area and the proposed Gladstone Rockhampton multi-user corridor. - Outline the potential issues involved in proximity of the gas pipeline to electric power transmission lines and electrified rail lines, both at crossing points, where lines run parallel, and where construction and maintenance machinery is used in the vicinity of other infrastructure corridors. - Include the specification of all possible impacts on, or sterilization of, identified mineral or energy resources and extractive industry deposits, the amount of sterilization (if any) of the deposits resulting from the construction and/or operation of the pipeline and associated infrastructure. - Identify if Millable Timber or Quarry resources exist on the pipeline route and conduct an assessment of the commercial value of these resources satisfying the requirements of the DPI&F.
+- Identify any land units requiring specific management measures - Assess the compatibility of the proposal with surrounding land uses (e.g. mining) - Describe possible impacts on surrounding land uses and human activities, including impacts to Good Quality Agricultural land and forestry land (addressing loss of access to land, fragmentation of sites, increase of fire risk and loss of productive land for those purposes) as well as residential and industrial uses. - Indicate measures to be taken to minimise impact on Good Quality Agricultural land - Describe strategy and progress in relation to making of Native Title agreements, including NTRB's, consultant selection, traditional owner involvement and related statutory processes. - Comment on the suitability of the pipeline route for co-location of other infrastructure services, and/or the separation requirements with specific reference to transport corridors in the SEQ Regional Infrastructure Plan, and within individual impacted council boundaries. - Identify how easement widths and vegetation clearance in sensitive environmental areas have been minimised.

-The location of any proposed construction workers' accommodation along the route of the pipeline should be identified in maps.
+- Consider the suitability of any pipeline alignment and the cost of alternatives in terms of corridors preserved by the Department of Main Roads for future transport needs. - Comment on the possible alignment of the pipeline route with the proposed Southern Infrastructure Corridor which is intended to include a road and rail link from Ebenezer to the interstate rail line with the road link continuing on to the north of the Gold Coast region to service expanding industrial areas and population growth.
+The first stage of defining the corridor options from Ebenezer to the interstate rail line was completed by the Office of Urban Management in 2005 and more detailed investigations of this link will occur in the near future.
+Issues to be examined could include interconnections with future water supply sources to the south of the proposed pipeline corridor, bulk water distribution to the Gold Coast, and servicing the demand from population growth areas within the Mt Lindesay/North Beaudesert Study Area. - Outline the potential issues involved in proximity of the water pipeline to electric transmission lines and electrified rail lines, both at crossing points, where lines run parallel, and where construction and maintenance machinery is used in the vicinity of other infrastructure corridors. - Include the specification of all possible impacts on, or sterilisation of, identified mineral or energy resources and extractive industry deposits, the amount of sterilisation (if any) of the deposits resulting from the construction and/or operation of the pipeline and associated infrastructure. - Identify if Millable Timber or Quarry resources exist on the pipeline route and conduct an assessment of the commercial value of these resources satisfying the requirements of the DPI&F - The location of any proposed construction workers' accommodation or camps along the route of the pipeline should be identified in maps.